MutsFM/computercraft/elevator-inc/README.md

 If the message concerns the request for a cart, it will ignore the message and starts to listen for messages again. </br>
 If the message does not correspond to the floor number, it will deactivate the redstone signal and then start to listen for messages again. </br>
 It uses the restart function to start to listen for messages again.
 This function is therefore called when the programme is started.</br>

 ### activatefloor & deactivatefloor (optional)
 Both files are optional, and do not need to be present on the controller computer.</br>
 They are useful for testing whether the redstone and tracks have been correctly installed, as they allow you to activate and deactivate the redstone signal, without having to run the full programme and using a touchscreen monitor to send the messages.</br>

+## Touchscreen Computer
+The Touchscreen Computer allows the players to select the floor they wish to activate via the touchscreen.
+It requires the following scripts:
+- startup-t
+- touchscreen

+### startup-t
+**Important!** This file should be titled as followed on your controller computer in Minecraft: **startup** </br>
+It has two main purposes:
+* To connect your computer to the rednet network.
+(Make sure you connect the wired modem on the left side of the monitor.)
+* To automatically start the touchscreen programme.